CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

     ![](../media/lab-04/image101.jpg)

 7. In the left panel, expand **lh_dataverse -> Tables**.
-Notice the IT admin has provided access to Customer table.
+Notice the IT admin has provided access to the Customer table.
 8. Select **Customer**.
 9. Select **Next**.